seomoz/simhash-cpp/README.md

     git submodule update --init --recursive
     cd src && make && ./test

-For those curious about a testing performance, you can run the benchmark.
+For those curious about testing performance, you can run the benchmark.
 It performs a number of insertions into the query data structure, and then performs 4 queries for each of those inserted fingerprints.
 Provide a number as the first argument on the command line to change the number of items inserted.